 2021 November – Present

 Leading the Sun Coronal Ejection Tracker CubeSat to observe full coronal mass ejection acceleration profiles for the first time.
 I also write open source code in python, IDL, and other languages to analyze large amounts of data collected by satellites observing the sun.
-Plus I'm involved in satellite development and operations; and sounding rockets.

 Ham radio operators around the world can and have been using this application to listen to beacons from the MinXSS CubeSat and see real time telemetry from the satellite.
 It automatically forwards the data to the MinXSS team.